 When the British Government withdrew its troops from Australia in 1870, the NSW Government established artillery batteries on the outer reaches of Sydney Harbour, including at Georges Heights.
-For the next 136 years, the site continued to serve as a defence hub.
+The area continued to serve as a defence hub for the next 136 years.

 Image caption: 80 pounder RML gun, Georges Heights, circa 1890,William Vosper, State Library of NSW, FL1231925